awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-fleets-creating.md

       Set the following limits to determine how new game sessions are activated on the instances in this fleet:
       + **Max concurrent game session activation** – Limit the number of game sessions on an instance that can be activating at the same time\.
 This limit is useful when launching multiple new game sessions may have an impact on the performance of other game sessions running on the instance\.
       + **New activation timeout** – This setting limits the amount of time Amazon GameLift allows for a new game session to activate\.
 If the game session does not move to status ACTIVE, the game session activation process is terminated\.

-1. **Resource creation limit \(optional\)**\.
-Set up a policy that limits the number of game sessions any one player can create in a specified period of time\.
-This limit protects your available fleet resources from excessive consumption\.
-To use this feature, requests for new game sessions must specify a creator\.
-To configure the policy, click **Add resource creation limits**\.
-To save the policy, click the green checkmark button on the right\.
-   + **Game sessions per policy period** – Specify the number of game sessions one player \(based on player ID\) is allowed to create during the policy period\.
-   + **Policy period** – Specify the amount of time, in minutes, over which to limit game session creation per player\.
-Amazon GameLift evaluates each new game session request to determine whether the creator has exceeded the creation limit in the most recent span of time\.

 1. **Protection policy \(optional\)**\.
 Indicate whether or not to apply game session protection to instances in this fleet\.
 Protected instances are not terminated during a scale\-down event if they are hosting an active game session\.
 Using this setting applies a fleet\-wide protection policy; you can also set protection for individual game sessions when creating the game session\.